Listed below are frequently asked questions related to New Mexico and Istation.

 - We use a domain name to identify your district or school in Istation.
 The domain is linked to your school name.
 Type the name of your school in the domain field and select the matching domain name from the list of options.

-- If you need to change your domain name, please type the word “config” in the username and password fields and click OK.
+- If you need to change your domain name, please click the "Change School" icon.
 You will have the option to edit your domain name.

 - My students are having login problems.
 The program indicates that students are logged in, but they are not.
 What should I do?